XDC-Community/docs/.github/ISSUE_TEMPLATE/gitcoin-bounty.md

 This section can be used if you are deploying contracts on the network.
 Otherwise it can be ommited when you create your bounty.

 ## **Total Prize of Bounty**
-Total sum of up to $X,XXX worth of XDC for this event.
+Total sum of up to $1,000.00 USD worth of XDC for this event, reward amount assigned at judge's discretion.

-Each submission will be paid according to the amount of work submitted.
-Only one winner will be chosen and announced within 7 working days after bounty has expired.

 ## **Further Details**
 This event will be an ongoing collaboration to create "how to" documentation for the XDC Network.
 All documentation will be open source and uploaded here: